Media CV

 Smith Magazine interviewed me as a personality involved in the social news scene.
 At the time I held an uncontested position at the top of Newsvine’s “Leaderboard,” a statistical method of tracking the most active and followed members of the community.
 Smith Magazine’s focus tended towards the personal with particular interest in my personal investment in Newsvine.

-The April 16, 2007 shootings were the second time I lead the social and main-stream media in the coverage of a major national news story (the first being the manhunt for William Morva in the Fall of 2006).
+The April 16, 2007 shootings were the second time I led the social and main-stream media in the coverage of a major national news story (the first being the manhunt for William Morva in the Fall of 2006).
 I kept a running account of events on campus throughout the day and the BBC brought me on Radio 5 to discuss both the shooting, the community reaction, and the role that social news played in the coverage of the event.

 Wall Street Journal: February 10, 2007